Mobile Application Security: Checklist for Data Security and Vulnerabilities

 “It takes 20 years to build a reputation and a few minutes of cyber-incident to ruin it.”

 Recently, IBM has published research showing the evidence that attackers can misuse Apple’s Siri shortcuts for their wrong intentions.
 If these shortcuts are not configured properly, it will send the details to hacker including photos, videos, IP addresses and more.

 According to CIO Magazine, one-third of all iOS enterprise applications are vulnerable to attackers.
 The situation is even worse for Android.
-Cybersecurity threats are now evolving even faster along with emerging technologies like IoT; increasing the Cyber Security skill gap further.
+In the world of mobile apps, cybersecurity threats are now evolving even faster along with emerging technologies like IoT; increasing the Cyber Security skill gap further.

 With multiple operating systems and distributed nature of components, Enterprise application security remains one of the most difficult to solve the puzzle from last decade.
 Some common mobile security exploits affecting enterprise applications are:

 - Malware applications on user’s device exploiting other mobile applications

 - Botnet attacks to extract user information and keystrokes

 - Vulnerabilities in servers, integrated browser, and third-party libraries

 - Hard-coded credentials and deployment in debugging mode

 - Injection flaws, such as SQL injection, LDAP injection, and CRLF injection